If you are looking for a comprehensive Topaz Labs Software review, you’ve come to the right place.

 As a reader of my blog, you know that I am pretty open about my editing as I reveal the processing steps for almost every photo I publish.
 You also probably noticed that every photo posted on this blog was edited, at some point, with at least one or two Topaz Software Labs plugins.

 Not surprisingly, two of the most common questions my readers ask me about the Topaz products are: “What plugin should I incorporate in my editing workflow, and when do I use it?”

-Topaz Software Review or Cheat Sheet for Choosing the Right Topaz Plugin
+Topaz Labs Software Review or Cheat Sheet for Choosing the Right Topaz Plugins

-I have to admit that Topaz Labs has one of the most confusing structures of its products.
-They have a total of 16 different plugins and, in most cases, their functions overlap with each other.
+I have to admit that Topaz Labs had one of the most confusing structures of its products.
+At one point, they had 16 different plugins, and, in most cases, their functions overlap with each other.
 Needless to say, it took me a long time to figure out what product to use and when.

 In order to help photographers who are just starting to use Topaz software, I have listed the plugins I use in the order of importance for my photography.

 If I had to choose only one Topaz plugin, it would definitely be Topaz DeNoise.
 This is the only plugin I use with every single image I post on my blog.